Apple In-App Purchase - SK2

 Make sure that payment method is added and configuration is completed in the Cleeng Dashboard - these are mandatory for the setup to work.

-In-app purchases integration requires calling Cleeng purchase validation endpoint to submit the initial purchase when it happens in the app.
+In-app purchases integration requires calling Cleeng purchase registration endpoint to submit the purchase when it happens in the app.

-When a customer successfully buys a subscription offer, a request should be sent to the purchase validation endpoint:
+A request should be sent to the purchase registration endpoint:

 Note